• Skip to primary navigation

 ingredients to make this recipe

-• Boneless Skinless Chicken Thighs: or substitute with bone-in skin on chicken thighs and debone them leaving the skin on for extra flavor!
-For a leaner option, substitute with boneless chicken breast.
+• Boneless Skinless Chicken Thighs: or substitute with bone-in skin-on chicken thighs, debone and leave the skin on for more flavor.
+Or replace with chicken breast.

-• Shredded Mozzarella Cheese: or substitute with shredded cheddar mozzarella cheese or shredded cheddar cheese.
+• Shredded Mozzarella Cheese: or substitute with a mix of shredded cheddar and mozzarella cheese or shredded cheddar cheese.

 For the Fried Rice

-• Jasmine rice: or substitute with any long grain white rice or medium grain white rice.
-Avoid using short-grain rice.
+• Jasmine Rice: or substitute with regular white long-grain rice.
+Avoid using short-grain rice to prevent soggy fried rice.

 • Large Eggs